 My Membership Retention Rate Is Much Lower Than I Expected.
 What Now?

-Has the pandemic stopped you from engaging your members?
+How engaged are your members?
 The top reason that members don’t renew is because of lack of engagement with the organization.
-We are living in a virtual world now.
-Engage your members with automated email campaigns, social media campaigns and virtual events.
+Engage your members with automated email campaigns, social media campaigns and events.
 Even better, engage them with a personal phone call or email every now and then.
+If you don’t already have one, create a membership committee to continuously brainstorm on effective engagement strategies.

-Are your members getting enough value from their annual membership dues during the pandemic?
-If the only benefit a member receives is a discount to your annual event, the member is unlikely to renew this year because in-person events aren’t taking place.
-Some members simply aren’t interested in sitting at a computer all day for a virtual event.
+Are your members getting enough value from their annual membership?
+If the only benefit a member receives is a discount to your annual event, that might not be enough to convince them to renew.
+Take stock of exactly what you are offering members.
+Then ask yourself how well your association is promoting those benefits, discounts and other member-only perks.
 Research associations or societies similar to yours and determine what benefits they are providing to their members.

 Remember Your Outreach to Prospective Members